johnsolk/Fundulus_heteroclitus_genome_stats/README.md

 # Fundulus_heteroclitus_genome_stats

+Stats and visualizations on differences between NCBI and EvidentialGene gene models.

 Click here to run the jupyter notebook on an AWS cloud instance:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/ljcohen/Fundulus_heteroclitus_genome_stats/master)

-Stats and visualizations on differences between NCBI and EvidentialGene gene models.
+To execute a cell, type `Shift-Enter` (press and hold the `Shift` key, then press `Enter`).

 To run a copy of this [Jupyter notebook](http://jupyter.readthedocs.io/en/latest/install.html) ([more info on Jupyter notebooks](http://angus.readthedocs.io/en/2017/Jupyter-Notebook-Notes.html)) on your local computer: